Modulightor Building: After Rudolph's death

 Mark Squeo designed an expansion of the building after Rudolph's death.
 He drew up plans for the fifth and sixth floors of the building starting in October 2007, using Rudolph's preliminary designs for a six-story building on the site.
 Actual construction started c.
 2010–2011; the modifications largely adhered to Rudolph's drawings, with some modifications such as the removal of a triplex penthouse and the addition of balconies.
-Wagner evicted the Paul Rudolph Foundation after a disagreement in 2014, and he created a competing organization, the Paul Rudolph Heritage Foundation (later the Institute for Modern Architecture), which was headquartered at the building.
+Wagner evicted the Paul Rudolph Foundation after a disagreement in 2014, in which he was voted off the foundation's board.
+He created a competing organization, the Paul Rudolph Heritage Foundation (later the Institute for Modern Architecture), which was headquartered at the building.
 Following the completion of the building's top floors in 2016, they were opened to the public.
 The fashion house Bottega Veneta hosted a fashion show there in early 2017, and the upper stories hosted the Archtober festival that October.
 An exhibition called Paul Rudolph: The Personal Laboratory was hosted on the upper stories in 2018 to celebrate Rudolph's 100th birthday.
+The Paul Rudolph Foundation later sued the Paul Rudolph Heritage Foundation; they settled their dispute in 2023.

 Unlike many of Rudolph's other designs, the Modulightor Building remained in good condition after Rudolph's death, and Wagner continued to give private tours of the third- and fourth-story duplex.
 The LPC designated the Modulightor Building's exterior as a landmark in December 2023.
 The same year, Wagner gave the building to the Paul Rudolph Institute, which at the time wanted to convert it to a study center and historic house museum.
 The Metropolitan Museum of Art displayed a model of the building in a 2024 exhibition about Rudolph's work.
 In December 2024, the third- and fourth-floor duplex was nominated for interior landmark status.
 The duplex had not been eligible for landmark designation before then, as New York City designated landmarks were required to be at least 30 years old.
 On May 6, 2025, the LPC designated the duplex as an interior landmark.
+By the 2020s, the duplex hosted events and was opened twice a month.